xAirx/FullStack-PassionProject/README.md

 #### Explaining the environments:

-### Intro:

-	Alpine is used as a base image.
-	A multi stage build is used
-	  - Dependencies (os level and application dependencies), using npm ci (
-	  -  Runner stage, run the application - ENTRYPOINT.

 ##### Development environment
 	- Hot reloading on code changes

 ##### Production environment
 	 - Optimized, building static assets and served through a web server or CDN.
 	 - Here Nginx is used to serve static assets.
 	 - The Production and development docker configs are as "close" to each other as possible to minimize unforeseen issues once deployed.
 	 - When the react application is "BUILD", the output is optimized static assets, (html, css and the js file)
 	 - To serve these files we use Nginx

+## Future additions:

+### Storybook component library
+- Storybook published as an npm package - with framework of choice (or custom build for infinite posibillities.

+### Storybook & Unit-tests (Low level)

+ - Jest, and React-testing-library.
+Simple tests that focuses on testing the contracts between the back end and front end layers.
+Where as solid component testing is abstracted away into the Storybook setup.

+### Unit-tests (High Level)
+##### Example:

+ - Think mocking API responses, checking for loading and error states.

+ - Testing a modal is opened or closed as a result of a POST being successful or reverse.

  &nbsp;